 - No degree/diploma/certificate be awarded to the student.

-- The student is exclude from UCL and not permitted to re-enrol but may be able to get an interim qualification.
+- The student is excluded from UCL and not permitted to re-enrol but may be able to get an interim qualification.

 - The student is excluded from UCL and is not permitted re-enrol and will not be permitted to receive a qualification, even if eligible.